Dynamical convexity and elliptic periodic orbits for Reeb flows

-Thus, we can apply Theorems \ref{Thm 1} and \ref{Thm 2} in order to obtain the desired closed geodesic $\ga$ of $F$ and it remains only to show that $G^+_2(\R^{n+2})$ satisfies the hypothesis (H1) in Theorem A, namely, that $G^+_2(\R^{n+2})$ is monotone and admits an even Morse function.
+Thus, in order to apply Theorems \ref{Thm 1} and \ref{Thm 2} to obtain the desired closed geodesic $\ga$ of $F$, it remains only to show that $G^+_2(\R^{n+2})$ satisfies the hypothesis (H1) in Theorem A, namely, that $G^+_2(\R^{n+2})$ admits an even Morse function and is monotone with constant of monotonicity $\lambda>1$.
 This Grassmannian is diffeomorphic to the quadric

 The identification goes as follows: an oriented two-plane in $\R^{n+2}$ can be described by an orthonormal basis $(x,y)$ which can be mapped into $\CP^{n+1}$ via the map $(x,y) \mapsto [x+iy]$ defined on the Stiefel manifold $V_2(\R^{n+2})$, where $[\cdot]$ denotes the classes in $\CP^{n+1}$ of non-zero vectors in $\C^{n+2}$.
 The equations $\|x\|^2=\|y\|^2$ and $x\cdot y=0$ read as $\sum_{j=0}^{n+1} (x_j + iy_j)^2=0$.
 One can check that this map descends to the quotient and defines a diffeomorphism between $G^+_2(\R^{n+2})$ and $Q_n$.
 Moreover, the pullback $\om$ of the canonical symplectic form on $\CP^{n+1}$ to $Q_n$ is a representative of the Euler class of the circle bundle $S^1 \to SS^{n+1} \to Q_n$.
 Thus, $SS^{n+1}$ is the prequantization of $Q_n$ with the symplectic form $\om$.